Estimating the distribution of marks of a homogeneous marked Poisson process: The maximum likelihood estimator of

-Note that $\bm{q}$ is a probability mass function while $\bm{p}$ is merely a vector of probabilities.
-We would like to emphasize here that the main object of study is the wavelength distribution $\bm{q}$.
-The thinning probabilities $\bm{p}$ however are also of interest, since they determine the values of the wavelengths, which we assume are unknown; if we know the actual wavelength values there is no need to estimate the thinning probabilities.
-Note that we do however know the order of the wavelength values, cf. (\ref{eq:ordered-wavelengths}).
-See Section \ref{sec:discussion} for further comments on this.
+}Note that $\bm{q}$ is a probability mass function while $\bm{p}$ is merely a vector of the thinning probabilities. {Note that $\mathcal{F}$ is a closed set.} We would like to emphasise here that the main object of study is the wavelength distribution $\bm{q}$.
+However, the thinning probabilities $\bm{p}$ are also of interest, since they determine the values of the wavelengths which, we assume, are unknown.
+If we know the actual wavelengths values, there is no need to estimate the thinning probabilities. {Note furthermore that we do not know the order of the wavelength values, in the indices that we use, cf. the discussion in the last paragraph of Section \ref{sec:motivation} and in Section \ref{sec:discussion}.}